International Guest Artists

 - Invited for residencies at Rhodes Island School of design, UCLA, Stanford, Chicago Musuem of Art to name a few)

-- Only Indian to perform at the opening of the Special Olympics at Shanghai, China
+- Performed at the opening of the Special Olympics at Shanghai, China

 - Awarded Significant Achievement Award by St. Xavier’s High School(First Xavier’s in the country)